 The Foundation's financial report includes three financial statements: the statements of net position, the statements of revenues, expenses and changes in net position, and the statements of cash flows.
 These financial statements are prepared in accordance with U.S. generally accepted accounting principles as promulgated by the Governmental Accounting Standards Board (GASB).
-The financial statements presented focus on the financial position of the Foundation, the changes in financial position, and cash flows of the Foundation as a whole.
+The financial statements presented focus on the financial position, and cash flows of the Foundation as a whole.

-Investments Performance
+Investment Performance

-The Foundation's investment committee provides governance oversight to both the endowment and non-endowment pools.
+The Foundation's investment committee provides governance oversight to both the endowment and nonendowment pools.
 The non-endowment pool includes assets given by donors in the form of trusts and gift annuities.
 These assets are invested and managed separately from the endowment pool in accordance with the donors' instructions.

-The Foundation's investment portfolios produced positive results for the fiscal years ended June 30, 2019 and 2018.
-The endowment pool rate of return was 6.24% net of investment manager fees compared to the previous year's positive performance of 7.09%.
-The gift annuity pool also generated a positive rate of return of 7.90% versus the previous year return of 7.54%.
-The fiscal year 2019 endowment pool return was above the advisor-defined style index of 5.22% while the fiscal year 2018 endowment pool was slightly below the advisor-defined style index of 7.27%.
-The gift annuity pool return was slightly below its advisor-defined style benchmark of 8.02% in fiscal year 2019 compared to fiscal year 2018 being slight above its advisor-defined style benchmark of 7.21%.
+The Foundation's investment portfolios produced positive results for the fiscal years ended June 30, 2020 and 2019.
+The endowment pool rate of return was 1.42% net of investment manager fees compared to the previous year's positive performance of 6.24%.
+The gift annuity pool also generated a positive rate of return of 7.61% versus the previous year return of 7.90%.
+The fiscal year 2020 endowment pool return was below the advisor-defined style index of 2.91% while the fiscal year 2019 endowment pool return was above the advisor-defined style index of 5.22%.
+The gift annuity pool return in both fiscal year 2020 and 2019 were above advisor-defined style benchmarks of 6.30% and 8.02%, respectively.

-As of June 30, 2019, total investments held by the Foundation were over \$46.2 million, up from \$39.6 million at the previous year end.
-This increase is attributable to cash that was transferred to the investment portfolio coupled with the positive investment performance.
-Approximately \$6.7 million in funds held in trust by others that the Foundation was the named beneficiary are not included in the investments above (see note 6).
+As of June 30, 2020, total investments held by the Foundation were nearly \$49.5 million, up \$3.3 million from \$46.2 million at the previous year end.
+This increase is attributable to cash and stock gifts added to the investment portfolio coupled with the positive investment performance.
+Approximately \$6.8 million in funds held in trust by others that the Foundation was the named beneficiary are not included in the investments above (see note 6).